jelrikvh/todo/README.md

 ### What I didn't do

-- I did not include an HTML frontend, as discussed, as that would have taken me relatively long while you are not trying to hire me for a frontend position.
+- I did not include an HTML frontend as that would have taken me relatively long while I'm a backend developer and not a frontend guru.
+There are people that can do HTML way better than I can;
 - I did toy around with the idea of making this application use a Command and Event bus, to process domain events and commands.
 This would be a useful improvement for the future, when multiple edges would be in play.
-But for now, as we only have the cli edge, it makes the application overly complex.
+But for now, as we only have the cli edge, it makes the application overly complex;
 - I did toy around with the idea of making an interactive "one command"-application, but that turned out to be a little more difficult (or at least time-intensive) than I hoped.
 I dived into that rabbit hole and spent some time on it before remembering the "keep it MVP" instruction for this assessment.
-I think the current interface, that always ends with the list of "Logical next commands" is relatively usable in the meantime.
+I think the current interface, that always ends with the list of "Logical next commands" is relatively usable in the meantime;
 - There are some technical improvements that could be made, but that I didn't choose to do at the current time.
 They are on the backlog below.